 Stephanie has lived and worked on 5 continents—she tells stories and weaves lessons that are rarely heard elsewhere.
 She creates space in which you can dive deep into yourself and into the world, and imbues that space with laughter, gratitude, and surrender.
 She maintains that even the hardest self-work can be done with an element of joy.
 Her ability to see larger perspectives and her experiences from her own practice, as well as years of teaching others, are some of the ways in which she empowers others and helps them to transform.

 Numinous Moxie ~ the yoga of leadership

 Numinous Moxie is Stephanie's retreat about yoga and leadership.
-Leadership in a broader sense than being in HR—leadership skills are necessary for living your authentic path.
-They are essential in holding your boundaries, manifesting your dreams, and collaborating with others.
+Leadership in a broader sense than being in HR or owning a business—because leadership is broader than those examples.
+Leadership is essential for living your authentic path: in holding your boundaries, manifesting your dreams, and collaborating with others.
 Stephanie focuses on the overlaps of yoga practice, community, personal development, creativity, and relationships.
 Numinous Moxie is a space to strengthen the many potential circuits between what you do on your mat and what you do in your life.

 From past participants:

 "I received tools I really can use and that, that is what I need the most.
 Thank you."

 "I've learned how to interact more constructively with my co-workers, and that has made my new job much easier."